Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Background

-In this work, we consider an agent interacting with an environment under uncertain dynamics.
+\textbf{Markov Decision Processes.} In this work, we consider an agent interacting with an environment under uncertain dynamics.
 This problem can be described as a Markov Decision Process (MDP) \citep{bellman1957markovian}, which is formally defined by a tuple $\langle S, A, T, R, \gamma \rangle$ where (i) $S \subseteq \mathbb{R}^N$ is the N-dimensional state space; (ii) $A\subseteq \mathbb{R}^D$ is the D-dimensional action space; (iii) $T(s,a,s')$ is the transition function, which represents the probability of reaching $s'$ from $s$ by taking action $a$; (iv) $R$ is the reward function $R(s,a)$ governing the reward received when taking action $a$ in state $s$; (v) $\gamma \in [0,1]$ is the discount factor.
 In MDPs, a policy $\pi$ maps states to actions, and its value function $V^\pi (s)$ denotes the expected sum of discounted rewards obtained by starting from state $s$ and following $\pi$.
 The expected discounted reward from time $t = 0$ to time $t = T$ is calculated as $\sum_{t=0}^T \gamma ^t r_t$, where $r_t$ denotes the reward received at time $t$.
 There exists at least one optimal policy $\pi ^ *$ which optimizes the value function $V^\pi (s), \forall s \in S$.